factopolis/factopolis/content/claims/2017-longest-us-without-treasury-secretary/_index.md

 ---
-title: Early 2017 Longest the US Went Without a Secretary of the Treasury
+title: Early 2017 longest the US went without a Secretary of the Treasury
 summary: Not even close.
 checks:
   - checker: politifact